 O Opportunity to Educate & Inform our Clients

 N New Approaches to Saving and Caring for the Environment

 M Minimising our Impact & Leaving only Footprints

 E = Everybody’s Responsibility

 Our philosophy is that the environment is not something that will take care of itself but WE need to do our bit to assist in its preservation.
 Many people feel that one or a few persons can’t make a difference, with the result that they don’t change their ways and attitudes.
 Our view is that not only can one person actually make a difference but even more importantly, we have the great opportunity to instil a value-set in our clients that are more or less receptive to valuing the amazing places we visit during our tours.
-This applies to all our tours - both our range of Auckland Tours such as Kite Fishing Tours, as well as our range of New Zealand Tours.
+This applies to all our Auckland and New Zealand Tours.